Beckenham: Culture and leisure

 Like most towns of its size, Beckenham has several leisure organisations and societies.
 The local Odeon cinema has six screens and is a grade II listed building.
 The Beckenham Festival of Music and Dancing takes place every November.
 Beckenham Theatre puts on amateur productions.
 The Beckenham Concert Band is a community wind band which has, over the last 35 years, raised thousands of pounds for local and national charities.
 It caters for amateur wind and brass musicians and performs locally during the winter months and across London and the South East during the summer.

-The South East London Green Chain, a long-distance footpath, crosses through Beckenham.
+The South East London Green Chain, a long-distance footpath, passes through Beckenham.
 Both Cator Park and Beckenham Place Park form part of the Chain.
-There are other open spaces in the town, including Croydon Road Recreation Ground and Kelsey Park.
+Other open spaces in the town include Croydon Road Recreation Ground and Kelsey Park.
 Beckenham Green, in the town centre, hosts regular markets and activities throughout the year.

 Education

 The principal secondary schools in Beckenham are Harris Academy Beckenham (formerly Kelsey Park Sports College), Harris Academy Bromley (formerly Cator Park School), the two Langley Park schools, for boys and for girls, and Orion Eden Park (formerly Eden Park High School).

 There are also a large number of schools catering for primary education, including the independent Roman Catholic school, Bishop Challoner, St Mary's Catholic Primary School, Marian Vian Primary School, Balgowan Primary School, Worsley Bridge Primary School, Harris Primary Academy Beckenham (formerly Bromley Road Infants School), Clare House Primary School and Churchfields Primary School.